yewstack/yew/website/docs/concepts/router.md

 }
 ```

-Linking to a specific post is as easy as passing the filled route variant to `Link`:
+Linking to a specific post is as easy as passing the variant to `Link`:

 ```rust
 <Link<Route> to={Route::Post { id: "new-yew-release".to_string() }}>{ "Yew v0.19 out now!" }</Link</Route>>